jstoxrocky/zksnarks_example/README.md

 Charlie's program looks something like this, and assuming we are in the ZoKrates root directory, he saves it to a file called `sumsToFifteen.code`.

-    def main(x):
+    def main(x, private s1, private s2):
 	    s1 + s2 + x == 15
 	    return 1

-In Charlie's program, `x` is the public input, and `s1` and `s2` are secret values *(ZoKrates is currently specified so that secret values are not not explicitly passed to the function.
+In Charlie's program, `x` is the public input, and `s1` and `s2` are secret values *(ZoKrates is currently specified so that secret are explicitly passed to the function, with a `private` keyword.
 Bear in mind that ZoKrates is a new project and a WIP so many details may be subject to change in the future)*.
 The second line of the program is an assertion statement.
 Users will not be able to generate proofs for this program if values passed to it cause the the assertion to fail.
 On the third line, we see that if a proof constructed from this program is verified, it will output `1`.

 Charlie compiles this program written in the ZoKrates higher level language into an arithmetic circuit with the `compile` command.